Screening of Documentary “Supernova”on Haverford’s Campus Draws Both Support and Protest

 Paz Reyes added that it would have been differently taken if it had been only students putting up posters, which would then have been taken down per the poster policy.
 Then, he said, the cycle would have continued, and there would have been no apparent double standard.
 “The CPGC interfering and saying actually, we’re co-sponsoring, that’s why they’re staying up … that’s the issue.”
 Reyes Pacheco asserted, “It makes us question, is freedom of speech actually available to everyone on this campus?
 Because that’s what we were promised, but that’s not what it looks like.
 And again, I will say policies intentionally protect some people and then are used against others.”

-Emmeline Riendeau ‘24, one of the students silently protesting the screening, mentioned that “the way that Campus Safety was escorting [event attendees into the building] vilified student protestors.
+A senior — who asked to remain anonymous in case of retaliation — silently protesting the screening, mentioned that “the way that Campus Safety was escorting [event attendees into the building] vilified student protestors.
 We are standing there quietly, and the guys that are getting up in people’s faces are being walked into the building.”

 “Policies intentionally protect some people and then are used against others.”